thecomeonman/IntentVsOutcome/README.md

 anyway so we’ll skip it.
 This is just warming you up to how we can look at things.

-If we filter only the frames where `ExpectedMaxAttackDeltaPV_xy` &gt;
-0.02, these are the frames which had at least one pass which allowed the team to make substantial progress towards scoring.
+If we filter only the frames where `AttackMaxEPVAdded` &gt; 0.02, these are the frames which had at least one pass which allowed the team to make substantial progress towards scoring.
 Note that these are potential passes that *could* have been played and not necessarily the actual pass that was played at the time.
-There may also have been more than one such pass at any frame but we will pick only the one with the `ExpectedMaxAttackDeltaPV_xy` value.
+There may also have been more than one such pass at any frame but we will pick only the one with the `AttackMaxEPVAdded` value.
 It’s also likely that during the course of the play, a similar kind of pass continued to remain the optimal choice for consecutive frames in the sample and you would therefore see it multiple times.

 ![](README_files/figure-markdown_strict/OriginTarget-1.png)